ABOUT HAVERON FINE ART

 Born in Oxford in 2000, Xander Haveron-Jones read English Language and Literature at the University of Oxford, before completing his Master’s degree in History of Art at the Courtauld Institute, London.

 Specialising in Old Masters pictures, Xander has a particular interest in British painters and portraits of the 17th-18th centuries.
-His most recent discovery is an exceptional portrait by Gerard Soest (c.
-1600-1681), dating to about 1674.
+Recent discoveries include exceptional portraits by Mary Beale, Sir Peter Lely, Thomas Hudson, and an outstanding Philippe Mercier, which is among the earliest of the artist's known works.
 Xander also has an enthusiasm for Modern British artists, particularly the post-Impressionist works of Dame Ethel Walker (1861-1951).
 Walker's Young Man in a Red Tie was until recently a charming addition to the Haveron Fine Art inventory, and was bought by an important private collection of Modern British artworks in the United States.

 Haveron Fine Art endeavours to integrate the academic with the decorative, offering Old Master paintings of both historic and aesthetic value.
 A diversified approach looks to revive the eclecticism of Britain’s great collections, crossing centuries and continents to promote a wide-reaching taste.